krystal-compute/vellox/README.md

-# Caliber
+# Vellox

-Caliber is an adapter for running [ASGI](https://asgi.readthedocs.io/en/latest) applications in GCP Cloud Functions.
+Vellox is an adapter for running [ASGI](https://asgi.readthedocs.io/en/latest) applications in GCP Cloud Functions.

 ## Requirements